Dataflow matrix machines as programmable, dynamically expandable, self-referential generalized recurrent neural networks: Conclusion and future work

 For example, it is relatively easy to support an imperative programming style based on representing linked data structures in the body of a DMM and having neurons traversing those structures, based on the machinery introduced in the present paper.

 It is also relatively easy to support a programming style based on creating deep copies of subgraphs while preserving their incoming (and, optionally, outgoing) connections.
-One can easily create fairly intricate patterns by using this operation in a nested way.
+One can easily create fairly intricate patterns by using this operation in a nested way.\footnote{{\bf June 2018 note:} See Section 4 of \url{https://arxiv.org/abs/1606.09470} for more details on deep copies of subgraphs.
+See Appendix D of \url{https://arxiv.org/abs/1610.00831} for the first implementation of a self-modifying DMM in the style of Section 3.3 of the present paper (see Appendix B of \url{https://arxiv.org/abs/1706.00648} for a more polished implementation and presentation of that).